Williamson County DWI and DUI Charges

 You Need the Best DWI Defense Lawyer to Protect your Rights

-When Stephen Hesse takes you case, he will personally work with you.
+When Steve Hesse takes you case, he will personally work with you.
 He will take the time to learn the personal facts of your situation.
 This can make the difference between having a permanent DWI conviction on your record or not.
 Williamson County is well known for their aggressive prosecution of DWI and DUI charges.
-If you have been arrested for drunk driving DWI Attorney Stephen Hesse can provide the experience with the Williamson County Criminal Justice System to protect your legal rights.
+If you have been arrested for drunk driving DWI Attorney Steve Hesse can provide the experience with the Williamson County Criminal Justice System to protect your legal rights.

 Experience Can Make All the Difference in Your Case

-Stephen Hesse has over 20 years experience dealing with Texas drunk driving charges.
+Steve Hesse has over 20 years experience dealing with Texas drunk driving charges.
 He has worked as a prosecutor as well as a defense attorney.
 He is experienced with the Williamson County Criminal Court system.
 He is certified by the Texas Board of Legal Specialization in criminal law.
 He has the experience to get you the best results the facts of your case and the law allow.

 Texas Implied Consent Laws